damianpm/k8sapp-initiative/README.md

 [Kubernetes Ingress vs OpenShift Route](https://www.openshift.com/blog/kubernetes-ingress-vs-openshift-route)

-### [OPTIONAL] Running the web server locally
+### [OPTIONAL] Modify the web server

 #### Configuration

-The web server is designed to run in the context of a kubernetes cluster and needs access to some special configuration and environment variables such as KUBERNETES_SERVICE_HOST, KUBERNETES_SERVICE_PORT and PORT.

-If you want to run the web server locally **is your responsiblity to setup this configuration**.
+The web server is designed to run in the context of a kubernetes cluster and needs access to some special configuration and environment variables such as KUBERNETES_SERVICE_HOST, KUBERNETES_SERVICE_PORT and PORT, **is your responsiblity to setup this configuration**.

 We have created a [controller](https://github.com/3scale/k8sapp-initiative/tree/master/controller) using the offical **Go client** for talking to the kubernetes cluster, you can find more info at https://github.com/kubernetes/client-go and https://pkg.go.dev/k8s.io/client-go.

+Once you are done with your modifications, you should build, tag and push your image and update the deployment.

-**Build and tag container image:**
+**Build, tag and push container image:**

 Change directory:
 ```